Get the butter cow a rain check: Iowa State Fair canceled by COVID-19

 “I sure would miss the Iowa State Fair,” Grassley told reporters Wednesday before the board’s decision was announced.

-“I know so many Iowans love it, not just the Grassleys,” he said, adding he’s heard Barbara say “maybe more than three or four times in the last month” that she wants to go to the fair that began in 1854 in Fairfield.
+“I know so many Iowans love it, not just the Grassleys,” he said, adding he’s heard Barbara say “maybe more than three or four times in the last month” that she wants to go to the fair, which began in 1854 in Fairfield.

 Concerned about COVID-19?